ronyhe/vid_buster/readme.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm run build`
-4. Run `npm run start` to start the server.
-Pass an argument to specify the download destination (defaults to yt-dlp default behavior).
+4. Run `npm run start` to start the server
 5. Open chrome extensions page (chrome://extensions)
 6. Enable developer mode
 7. Click "Load unpacked" and select the `dist/extension` folder

 ## Disclaimer
 I am not a legal or security expert, the project is provided as-is, use at your own risk.

-## Possible future features
-- Better progress reporting

 ---
 > Icon courtesy of https://www.svgrepo.com/svg/421064/evil-monster-viral